 Intersectionality and Disability Justice

-- First, listen to Joselia Hughes and Kayla Hamilton discuss deeply, in a pre-recorded 30-minute video, how disability justice is uniquely positioned to break down systematic oppressions.
+- You can listen to Joselia Hughes and Kayla Hamilton discuss deeply, in a pre-recorded 30-minute video, how disability justice is uniquely positioned to break down systematic oppressions.

 View the pre-recorded videos on your own time, and feel free to share them with your networks!
-Then, if you want to keep the conversation going, join us for a candid live conversation on each topic.
-Live conversations will not be recorded, and there is a registration caps of 25-people-- so sign up today!
-ASL interpretation and live captioning will be provided for live conversations.
+ASL interpretation and live captioning were provided for live conversations.

 K. Hamilton projects